UBC-MDS/DSCI-532_2025_7_amazon_marketing/README.md

 The dashboard allows you to explore and visualize data related to:

 - **User Engagement**: Dive into metrics that show how users interact with Amazon Prime.
+- **User Preferences**: Understand user preferences such as user ratings and product categories of their recent purchases.
 - **Subscription Renewal Behavior**: Understand patterns in subscription renewal and churn.

 This tool is perfect for marketing teams and anyone interested in understanding user behavior and making data-driven decisions.